 If there’s one place where Tesla excels, it’s battery range.
 The Model 3 is positioned at the entry level, but even the $35,000 version will offer a range of 220 miles, with the long-range version achieving 310 miles.
-With the second-generation Roadster set to stun with 620 miles of range, and the Model S already offering 393 miles of NEDC range on the high-end versions, the Pickup Truck could potentially offer a range somewhere around the mid 300s on the low end.
+With the second-generation Roadster set to stun with 620 miles of range, and the Model S already offering 393 miles of NEDC range on the 100 kilowatt-hour versions, the Pickup Truck could potentially offer a range somewhere around the mid 300s on the low end.

 The Rivian R1T pickup truck, by comparison, is expected to offer 400 miles of range when production starts next year.

-What Will Be the Tesla Pickup Truck Seating Capacity?
+What will be the Tesla Pickup Truck seating capacity?